Red apple clipart

 Iodine absorption / metabolism in the body

-Consumed Iodide ions (Iare easily absorbed through the walls of the digestive tract in the stomach and small intestine duodenum and on into the blood and plasma.
+• Consumed iodide ions (Iare easily absorbed through the walls of the digestive tract in the stomach and duodenum of the small intestine and on into the blood and plasma.

-Supplemental elemental iodine (I2also finds its way into the blood and plasma (in rat studies).
+• Supplemented elemental iodine (I2also finds its way into the blood and plasma (in rat studies).
 That is, provided the oral dosages are high enough.
-This is inconsistent with the commonly held view that iodine (I2is reduced to iodide (Ibefore it is absorbed systemically from the gastrointestinal tract.
+However, this is inconsistent with the commonly held view that iodine (I2is reduced to iodide (Ibefore it is absorbed systemically from the gastrointestinal tract.

 Thrall KD, Bull RJ, Differences in the distribution of iodine and iodide in the Sprague-Dawley rat.
 Fundam Appl Toxicol.
 1990 Jul;15(1):75-81 PubMed